The Aesthetics of Resistance: Other translations

-Textual form's
+Textual forms

 Weiss typed his texts on large-format paper.
 The manuscript's have only small margins and already have the block-like character that also characterises the books.
 By rewriting and pasting over with cut-out parts of the text, the author avoided handwritten corrections directly in the text as far as possible.
 The typesetting for all three volumes is preserved in the Peter Weiss Archive, as well as a large number of drafts and cut text snippets from volumes 2 and 3.